1cosmologist/template_cleaner/README.md

 ## Overview

-This package implements the E-mode recycling method for cleaning B-mode maps from template-based E-to-B leakage, commonly encountered in CMB polarization analysis.
+This package implements the template-based cleaning for B-mode maps from Liu, H. et al. (2019).
+This method works reasonably for $\ell > 30$ B-mode analysis for few percent sky fractions.
 The method works by identifying the B-mode leakage pattern induced by a mask from T and E modes, and then subtracting the leakage contribution from the observed B-mode map.

 ## Installation